6 Best Places in Florida for Young Adults to Live and Work

 The city is north of Miami just 70 miles and southeast of Orlando 170 miles for a weekend getaway.

-We recommend you put West Palm Beach on your shortlist of the best Florida cities for young adults.
+We recommend you put West Palm Beach on your shortlist of the best Florida cities for young adults to live.

 Pensacola